AdobeDocs/analytics-platform.en/help/report-builder/schedule-reportbuilder.md

 1. (Optional) Select **[!UICONTROL Append time-stamp to file name]**.

     You can append a timestamp to the file name to identify the date the workbook was updated.
-This is helpful to see which version of a workbook was sent on a specific date.
+A timestamp is helpful to see which version of a workbook was sent on a specific date.
 When selected, you can choose between:

     * **[!UICONTROL ISO Date format]**, which results in `YYYY-MM-DD` being appended to the filename.
     * **[!UICONTROL ISO Date format + time stamp]**, which results in `YYYY-MM-DD_HH-MM-SS` being appended to the filename.